-VIP reports gifts of cash and other assets as net assets with donor restrictions if they are received with donor stipulations that limit the use of the donated assets.
+Contributions are recorded as revenue upon the receipt of cash, gift, or unconditional pledge.
+Contributions are recorded as without donor restrictions or with donor restrictions support, depending on the existence and or nature of any donor restrictions.
+Contributions received with specific donor restrictions are reported as increases in net assets with donor restrictions.
 When a donor restriction expires, that is, when a stipulated time restriction ends or purpose restriction is accomplished, net assets with donor restrictions are reclassified to net assets without donor restrictions and reported in the statement of activities as net assets released from restrictions.